Metro INOX Cinemas: Transformation into multiplex

 Despite such achievements, Metro could not stand up to the multiplex invasion, it was becoming difficult to fill up the 1,491 seats.
 The promoters decided to transform the old cinema into a multiplex, while also restoring its original art-deco interiors.
-The cinema was acquired by Adlabs Cinemas and in the start of 2005, the cinema closed down.
+The cinema was acquired by Big Cinemas and in the start of 2005, the cinema closed down.

-The cinema re-opened after renovation in August 2006, screening the Karan Johar film “Kabhi Alvida Na Kehna”.
+The cinema re-opened after renovation in August 2006, screening the Karan Johar film “Kabhi Alvida Naa Kehna”.
 The cinema now has six screens, which are among the largest multiplex screens in Mumbai.

+In 2016, INOX had purchased the building originally for Metro Big Cinemas, after that the building was covered in scaffolding nets for renovation into the multiplex.
+On November 29, 2017, Amitabh Bacchan, founder of Kaun Banega Crorepati, along with Devendra Fadnavis had inaugurated Metro INOX Cinemas, showing the transformation into a luxury multiplex from 1930s Single Screen.
+In 2021, Metro Inox got approval to build a 5th floor, and was still operational.